 Creating suppliers in Retail POS

-To create a supplier profile that can be assigned to your products, follow the steps below:
+To create a supplier profile that can be assigned to your products:

 - Navigate to Catalog > Suppliers.